Vidar Kleppe: Democrats (2002–2023)

 Kleppe went on to found the Democrats in 2002.
-He was elected as member of the Vest-Agder county council and Kristiansand municipal council in the 2003 local elections, and was re-elected again in 2007.
+He was elected as member of the Vest-Agder county council and the municipal council of Kristiansand Municipality in the 2003 local elections, and was re-elected again in 2007.
 Before the 2005 parliamentary election a poll showed that close to 10% of those voting for the Progress Party in Hordaland in 2003 would consider voting for Kleppe.

 Kleppe has held speeches at several rallies of the anti-Muslim activist group Stop Islamisation of Norway (SIAN).
 In 2015 he also held a speech at a Pegida rally in Kristiansand.

 In 2023, Kleppe and all the party's elected representatives in Kristiansand and Southern Norway were expelled from the party after Kleppe criticised the Russian invasion of Ukraine and demanded that Vladimir Putin be put on international trial, in opposition to the party's decision to oppose weapons support to Ukraine.
 He thereafter started the new "Kleppe List".
 He was re-elected to the Kristiansand municipal council the same year as the party's only representative.